Navigate the SharePoint data structure represented in the REST service

 When you navigate your site structure using the SharePoint server object model, you use the SPWeb.ParentWeb and SPWeb.Webs properties to access objects that represent parent and child sites.

 web/webs—don't return objects that represent sites.
 This is because the REST service conforms to OData standards, and returning complete site representations would make such requests inefficient.
 Instead, they return a WebInfo object that contains the site's scalar properties, but without related entity sets such as like collections or field collections.

-To navigate to a specific parent or child site, construct the appropriate REST URL to that site using the Id or Title property to.
+To navigate to a specific parent or child site, construct the appropriate REST URL to that site by using the Id or Title property.
 From there, you can access that site's related entity sets.

 The SharePoint REST service does not support traversing the folder hierarchy of a site through the URL construction.
 Instead, use the REST equivalent of the Web.GetFolderByServerRelativeUrl method.
 For example:

 Navigation not supported through the REST service: